-- 4.1.2 Failure to select the correct options may mean the proposal does not reach the correct Research Council or department and will ultimately result in your JeS proposal being returned. - 4.1.3 The consolidated grants for this round will have a start date of 1 October 2021 and an end date of 30 September 2024.
+- 4.1.2 Failure to select the correct options may mean the proposal does not reach the correct Research Council or department and will ultimately result in your JeS proposal being returned. - 4.1.3 The consolidated grants for this round will have a start date of 1 October 2024 and an end date of 30 September 2027.
 You are reminded that all consolidated grants must start on the announced start date.
-For this reason there is no flexibility to adjust the grant's start date, and when awarded, the latest start date will be the same as the earliest date. - 4.1.4 The deadline for the submission of consolidated grant proposals and Form X is 4pm on 11 February 2020. - 4.1.5 Please note: it is the responsibility of the PI to ensure that their institution's Administration Department submits the proposal before the submission deadline, and that they therefore submit the proposal to the Admin Department sufficiently far in advance of the deadline.
+For this reason there is no flexibility to adjust the grant's start date, and when awarded, the latest start date will be the same as the earliest date. - 4.1.4 The deadline for the submission of consolidated grant proposals and Form X is 4pm on 7 February 2023. - 4.1.5 Please note: it is the responsibility of the PI to ensure that their institution's Administration Department submits the proposal before the submission deadline, and that they therefore submit the proposal to the Admin Department sufficiently far in advance of the deadline.
 Applicants can view the status of their proposal online by logging into the JeS system.
 STFC office staff are unable to view the proposal until it is finally submitted by the institution's administration department and has undergone initial checks by the UKRI Grants Team.
-Proposals submitted after the closing date WILL NOT be considered. - 4.1.6 Further information on how to apply for a grant can be found on the STFC website.
+Proposals submitted after the closing date will not be considered. - 4.1.6 Further information on how to apply for a grant can be found here: How to submit your proposal